thisLexic/crypto-class-ctf/encraption/write_up.md

 These values can be used for getting the other necessary data for decrypting.

 ## Insight
 The linked pdf file is extremely overwhelming: https://eprint.iacr.org/2020/1059.pdf.
 However, if you read the hint carefully, it simply states to implement Algorithm 1 and 2.
 In other words, just understand those two sections and decrypting would be easy.
-This makes the problem straightforward to answer once you realize you just need to implement the pseudocode into computer code.
+This makes the problem straightforward to answer once you realize you just need to implement the pseudocode into, in this case, python code.

 ## Solution
 Based on the following given code: